refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 };
 ```

-We use Material UI components that exports from Refine.
+We use Material UI components to show data exports from Refine.

 [Get more information about components and hooks in PostList page we defined&#8594](https://refine.dev/docs/ui-frameworks/mui/tutorial/#creating-a-list-page)